Full list of all UK schools closed today as UK braces for Storm Goretti

 Travel has been affected all week, with a number of flights cancelled, and some train lines affected.
 But as much of the country is impacted by ice, authorities have asked pedestrians and motorists to be careful on slippery surfaces.

-Forecaster Marco Petagna said: “In the ice warnings, be careful of slippery surfaces and potential for injuries, so take care on footpaths.

-“Icy patches could affect untreated roads, not all roads and pavements and cycle paths are treated so just be aware that away from major highways there could be icy and slippery conditions for a while tomorrow morning.”
+He said Storm Goretti, named by Meteo France, would bring “some strong winds and some significant snow to central and perhaps southern parts”.

+The meteorologist added: “As that rain pushes its way and it hits against that cold air that we currently have across us… and so on the northern edge, we are likely to see some fairly significant snow as we go through later tomorrow and into Friday.”

-Aberdeenshire Council has declared a major incident as the region deals with ongoing heavy snow.
+Aberdeenshire Council declared a major incident earlier this week as the region deals with ongoing heavy snow.
 The local authority says there is a “good chance” some rural communities will be cut off and there may be power cuts.

-Separate yellow warnings for snow and ice cover much of the UK, including Northern Ireland, Wales, much of Scotland north of Glasgow, southwest England, northwest England, the Midlands, east England and the northeast of England, stretching up to the Scottish Borders.
+Separate yellow warnings for snow, ice, wind and rain cover vast parts of the UK, including Northern Ireland, Wales, south-west England, north-west England, the Midlands, east England and the north-east of England.

-The Met Office said yellow alerts mean that it is likely the weather will cause at least low-level impacts, including some disruption to travel.

 The UK Health Security Agency (UKHSA) has extended amber cold health alerts for England as an early warning that adverse temperatures are likely to affect health and wellbeing, running until Sunday.